 CMIP6 historical simulations

-With CMIP6 running well behind schedule, only 15 different models of the eventual 100 or so have so far submitted future emissions scenario runs.
-While results may change as other modelling groups finish, there are enough models available to provide an initial assessment of how CMIP6 will likely turn out compared to CMIP5.
+With CMIP6 still running behind schedule, only 35 different models of the eventual 100 or so have so far submitted future emissions scenario runs.
+While results may change as other modelling groups finish, there are enough models available to provide an assessment of how CMIP6 will likely turn out compared to CMIP5.

 While climate models output comprises thousands of different climate variables, a lot of attention is focused on global surface temperatures.
 Two different experiments that examine surface temperatures are of particular interest: the model surface temperature “hindcast” – where modellers simulate the period from 1850 through to the present day – and the projections of future warming under different emission scenarios.

 Hindcasts are a useful tool for modellers to assess the performance of climate models.
 When models do a good job of representing past changes, it can instill confidence that they will get future changes correct as well.

 Climate models cannot resolve all the small scale physics of the Earth’s climate given the limitations of computing power available today.
 In some cases they have to provide values for processes that occur at too small a scale to effectively simulate – such as cloud formation.
 The choice of these values – which often are themselves highly uncertain – is known as model tuning.
 While most modellers avoid explicitly tuning their models to match past temperature changes, when large mismatches are discovered it may send them scrambling to find a fix.
 In CMIP6, a few modelling groups explicitly tune some parameters to better match historical temperatures – though most still do not.